Satoshi Nakamoto: Nick Szabo

-In December 2013, blogger Skye Grey linked Nick Szabo to the Bitcoin white paper using an approach he described as stylometric analysis.
-Szabo is a decentralized currency enthusiast, and had published a paper on "bit gold", one of the precursors of Bitcoin.
+In December 2013, blogger Skye Grey linked Nick Szabo to the bitcoin white paper using stylometric analysis.
+Szabo is a decentralized-currency enthusiast and published a paper on "bit gold", one of bitcoin's precursors.
 He is known to have been interested in using pseudonyms in the 1990s.
-In a May 2011 article, Szabo stated about the Bitcoin creator: "Myself, Wei Dai, and Hal Finney were the only people I know of who liked the idea (or in Dai's case his related idea) enough to pursue it to any significant extent until Nakamoto (assuming Nakamoto is not really Finney or Dai)."
+In a May 2011 article, Szabo said of bitcoin's creator: "Myself, Wei Dai, and Hal Finney were the only people I know of who liked the idea (or in Dai's case his related idea) enough to pursue it to any significant extent until Nakamoto (assuming Nakamoto is not really Finney or Dai)."

 Financial author Dominic Frisby provides much circumstantial evidence but, as he admits, no proof that Nakamoto is Szabo.
 Szabo has denied being Nakamoto.
-In a July 2014 email to Frisby, he said: "Thanks for letting me know.
+In a July 2014 email to Frisby, he wrote: "Thanks for letting me know.
 I'm afraid you got it wrong doxing me as Satoshi, but I'm used to it."
 Nathaniel Popper wrote in The New York Times that "the most convincing evidence pointed to a reclusive American man of Hungarian descent named Nick Szabo."